EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Physics-informed learning for continuum micromechanics

 \subsection{Training}

-The training process is conducted in an unsupervised manner for all models.
+The training process is conducted in an unsupervised manner for EquiNO and physics-informed models.
 We utilize Latin Hypercube Sampling (LHS) \citep{LHS} to generate $N_f$ unsupervised instances of the global prescribed strain $\hat{\ve}^f$ for training.
+Optionally, $N_s$ labeled samples are incorporated for supervised training in addition to unsupervised physics-informed training.
 The network parameters are optimized using the Adam \citep{adam} and limited-memory Broyden--Fletcher--Goldfarb--Shanno (L-BFGS) \citep{liu1989} algorithms, following common practice in training PINNs.
 We initiate the training process with the Adam optimizer, using a learning rate of $1\times10^{-3}$, and continue it for 1,000 epochs.
 Subsequently, we switch to the L-BFGS algorithm and allow the training process to continue until convergence.
 When training with the Adam optimizer, we employ a batch-size training approach to better exploit the stochasticity of the optimizer and avoid falling into local minima.
 For L-BFGS, we use full-batch training.